mikimer/LoRa/README.md

 ![](assets/gDocs_column_headers.png)

 Now that your gDoc Sheet is ready, you can prepare your zap.
+We start with the `Trigger`.

 1. In Zapier, click `Make a Zap`.
 2. In the trigger search bar, type `webhook` and select `Webhooks by Zapier`.
 3. Select `Catch Hook`.
 4. In `Pick off a child key (optional)` just click `Continue` to skip this step.
 5. Click `Copy to clipboard` to copy the the Zapier webhook URL.

 ![](assets/Zapier_make_a_zap.png)